jina-ai/jina/docs/tutorials/question-answering-bot.md

             embeddings = model.encode(target.texts)
             target.embeddings = embeddings
 ```
 Similar to the `QuestionGenerator` the `TextEncoder` is simply a wrapper around the SentenceTransformer from the sentence_transformer package.
-When provided with a `DocumentArray` containing text, it will encode the text of each element and store the result in a `embedding` attribute it creates
+When provided with a `DocumentArray` containing text, it will encode the text of each element and store the result in the `embedding` attribute it creates. </br>
+Now let's move on to the last part and create the indexer.

 ## Putting it Together with the Indexer
-The indexer is the only one of our `Executor` that can handle more than one task.
+The indexer is the only one of our `Executor`s that can handle more than one task.
 Namely, the indexing as well as performing search. </br>
 When it is used to perform indexing, `index()` is called.
-This stores all provided documents, together with their embeddings as a `DocumentArrayMemmap`.
+This stores all provided documents, together with their embeddings, as a `DocumentArrayMemmap`.
-However, when the `SimpleIndexer` is used to handle an incoming query, it also performs similarity search and ranks the results.
+However, when the `SimpleIndexer` is used to handle an incoming query, the `search()` function is called, it performs similarity search and ranks the results.

 ```python